Today, the Department of Water Resources announced an initial State Water Project allocation forecast of 10 percent of requested supplies for 2024.

 Agricultural water suppliers now submit reports online.

-The revised Aggregated Farm-gate Delivery Form is due by April 1 of this year (2019), and by April 1, annually thereafter.
+The Aggregated Farm-gate Delivery Form is due by April 1 of each year for the preceding calendar year.

 Who Must File?